mingus-sessions/nsmls/CUSTOMIZATION.md

 Now make your changes.

-Then record the changes as commits
+Then record the changes as commits (note the dot):

 git add .
 git commit -m "my commit"